MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-services.md

 * Only the hot and cool access tiers can be set at the account level.
 The archive access tier isn't available at the account level.
 * Hot, cool, and archive tiers can be set at the blob level during upload or after upload.
 * Data in the cool access tier can tolerate slightly lower availability.
 But it still requires high durability, retrieval latency, and throughput characteristics similar to the characteristics of hot data.
-For cool data, a slightly lower availability service-level agreement (SLA) and higher access costs compared to hot data are acceptable tradeoffs for lower storage costs.
+For cool data, a slightly lower-availability service-level agreement (SLA) and higher access costs compared to hot data are acceptable tradeoffs for lower storage costs.
 * Archive storage stores data offline and offers the lowest storage costs but also the highest data rehydrate and access costs.

 Data stored in the cloud grows at an exponential pace.
 To manage costs for your expanding storage needs, it helps to organize your data based on attributes like *frequency of access* and *planned retention period* to optimize costs.
 Data stored in the cloud can differ based on how it's generated, processed, and accessed over its lifetime.
 Some data is actively accessed and modified throughout its lifetime.
 Some data is accessed frequently early in its lifetime, with access dropping drastically as the data ages.
 Some data remains idle in the cloud and is rarely, if ever, accessed after it's stored.